Mac561/CIG_backend/controllers/ReadMe.txt

 (###) and add new tests to whatever routes you want as like the examples i added

+Errors:
+if you get any errors please make sure the port is correct on all the files you are calling the port in (8081 etc) like in the server.js or in the route.rest

 Please look at the comments on the files as i have tried to explain them the best way i could, good luck!